Introduction to Relativity: From Cosmic Rays to Black Holes

 Prerequisites

 MATH S-1a or the equivalent.
-Students should have familiarity with single-variable calculus, vectors and matrices, and Newtonian mechanics.
+Students must have familiarity with single-variable calculus, though multivariable calculus is preferred; they should also have familiarity with vectors, matrices, and Newtonian mechanics.

 Notes